What is the Best Time to Travel to New England?

 Summer Weather and Activities

-Summer can be surprisingly hot and humid, with temperatures ranging between 80-90 degrees Fahrenheit during June, July and August.
+Summer can be surprisingly hot and humid, with temperatures ranging between 80 and 90 degrees Fahrenheit during June, July and August.
 The hot weather makes this season ideal for tourists looking for beaches, shaded mountain trails, indoor attractions like museums, and refreshing wine and food tours.

 Top New England travel destinations in the summer include Crane Beach’s 4-mile stretch of golden sand in Ipswich, Massachusetts, surfing at Town Beach in Narragansett, Rhode Island, and hiking to the summit of Mount Monadnock, New Hampshire — a popular hike for many of America’s famous icons, including Mark Twain and Henry David Thoreau.